WIA’s HISTORY IN BIG SKY

 Wellness in Action (WIA) was called Women in Action until 2022.
 The name was changed to be more inclusive and signal to the community that our services are for everyone who lives and works in Big Sky, and, we need everyone’s support!

-Over the years, WIA has provided a broad range of social programs that include counseling services, education programs and scholarship opportunities for summer and winter camps, and support groups focused on substance abuse and suicide prevention.
+Over the years, WIA has provided a broad range of social programs that include counseling services, education programs, scholarship opportunities for summer and winter camps, and support groups focused on substance abuse and suicide prevention.

 WIA collaborates with our local schools, health care providers, law enforcement, local businesses, the Big Sky Resort Tax District, our local foundations and nonprofits, and Big Sky residents.